-Our DNA and RNA 16S metabarcoding data further demonstrated that the colonization of the tadpole by microorganisms occurred early during Xenopus tadpole development.
-Moreover, our results proved that Xenopus gut bacterial communities change during tadpole development and metamorphosis.
+Our metabarcoding data using DNA and RNA 16S rRNA gene sequencing further demonstrated that the colonization of the tadpole by microorganisms occurred early during Xenopus tadpole development.
+Moreover, our results proved that Xenopus gut bacterial community composition changes during tadpole development and metamorphosis.
 At first, i.e. before and right after feeding, the change in composition of the microbiota is characterized by an increase of the Bacteroidetes / Proteobacteria ratio.
 The overall diversity of the microbiota seems to be reduced just before feeding, possibly because of the development and the activity of innate immune responses of the newly hatched larvae (Pasquier, 2014).
 After an increase of the microbiota diversity, once feeding started, there is another step of reduction that we interpret as the result of an adaptation of the environmental bacterial population to the tadpole's gut environment.
-In this period, when the tadpole starts feeding and grows rapidly (NF45 to NF56), there are 1,000 times more bacteria but the microbiota composition remains quite the same.
-During metamorphosis, we observed an important diminution of the bacterial abundance within and a change of diversity.
+In this period, when the tadpole starts feeding and grows rapidly (NF45 to NF56), bacterial populations increase 1,000-fold but the microbiota composition remains quite the same.
+During metamorphosis, we observed an important diminution of the bacterial abundance and a change of diversity.
 Indeed metamorphosis is associated with several modifications of the gut organs and we expected that gut reduction and neuroendocrine changes would impact the gut microbiota, as shown previously for other species (Fedewa, 2006; Kohl et al., 2013; Vences et al., 2016; Chai et al., 2018; Warne et al., 2019; Long et al., 2020; Zhang et al., 2020).

 The bacterial diversity observed in the X. tropicalis gut was consistent with the results of Mashoof et al. on the diversity observed in X. laevis gut (Mashoof et al., 2013).
 Indeed, the same three phyla dominating the gut microbiota were observed in both analyses.
 The dominance of Firmicutes, Bacteroidetes and Proteobacteria is also a characteristic of the vertebrate gut in general (Colston and Jackson, 2016; Youngblut et al., 2019).
-Moreover the Xenopus gut microbiota diversity increased following the anteroposterior axis of the gut, as observed in human gut microbiota (Sekirov et al., 2010).(Saengkerdsub and Ricke, 2014)
+Moreover the Xenopus gut microbiota diversity increased following the anteroposterior axis of the gut, as observed in human gut microbiota (Sekirov et al., 2010).
+We did not detect Archaea using our metabarcoding methodology, neither did we identify Archaea in our metagenomic and metatranscriptomic data.
+While we expected to miss Archaea in metabarcoding sequences because we relied on mainly bacteria-targeting primers, the lack of Archaea sequences in the shotgun sequences was more surprising.
+This constitutes a limitation of our survey and an interesting subject for further investigation in light of the account of methanogenesis in adult Xenopus (Saengkerdsub and Ricke, 2014).